ndurner/aileen2/README.md

 > Aileen 2 was created for 'NVIDIA and LangChain #GenerativeAI Agents Developer Contest'.
 Treat it as a technology preview.

 # Features and special techniques
-* Vision: can "look" at websites through PaliGemma
+* Vision: can "look" at websites through PaliGemma and EasyOCR CRAFT-CDNN
 * Small Language Model support
 * Function-calling implemented through Python syntax (not JSON, as commonly used)